CLOSE X

 While you’re here, you may want to wander to the old student jail (Studentenkarzer), in use from 1778 until 1914.
 It’s still as it was during its use, complete with student-prisoners’ graffiti everywhere on the walls and ceiling.

 Although it was an official jail, it wasn’t as strict as a regular one.
 Offenses included disturbing the peace (especially after excessive drinking), insulting authorities (or playing jokes on them) and participating in duels.
-Students were still allowed to attend their lectures–as long as they returned when their class was over.
+Jailed students were allowed to attend their lectures – as long as they returned when their class was over.
 The entrance is on Universitätsplatz, around the corner from Augustinergasse.

 Other Interesting Events In Heidelberg